mynew4/cmangos-docs-wiki/FAQ-Frequently-Asked-Questions.md

 See our [[Installation Instructions]]

 ## First time users
-### The server has an error when i try to start it
+### The server has an error when I try to start it
-See the part about Howto Install
+See the part about "How to Install" above

-### I cannot login onto my server
+### I cannot login to my server
 * realmd started?
 * mangosd started?
 * realmd database, table `realmlist` set to match the values in your mangosd.conf?
-* realmlist set to your localhost? (set realmlist 127.0.0.1)
+* realmlist in your game folder set to localhost? (set realmlist 127.0.0.1)
 * User account created?
 (See [[Installation Instructions]] again)
-* Don't use email as login
+* Don't use email addresses as a login
 * Delete or rename wow.mfil and wow.tfil files
-* use ONLY wow.exe to start up the client, never use launcher.exe (client versions 4.x and up require wow.exe to be patched prior aswell)
+* ONLY use wow.exe to start up the client, NEVER use launcher.exe (client versions 4.x and up require wow.exe to be patched prior aswell)

-### My client still connect to a different host/address
+### My client still connects to a different host/address
 * Add in your /WTF/config.wtf (SET realmlist "127.0.0.1") before (SET accountName "youraccount")
-### MaNGOSd or/and Realmd instantly closes when i start them!
+### MaNGOSd or/and Realmd instantly closes when I start them!
 * Run mangos in command line instead, if you have git bash that's also fine.
-Then you will see the onscreen error output and be able to continue from there.
+Then you will see the on-screen error output and be able to continue from there.
 * Make sure there are no other processes using the required ports (default 8085 & 3724).

 ### I play TBC or WotLK and cannot access the Blood Elves, Draenei, Worgen or Goblins